 - Thief Lake WMA

-Habitat: The lake level is just barely above our normal fall target level, which is about 8 inches lower than last year on opener.
+Habitat: The lake level is just below our normal fall target level, which is about 10 inches lower than last year on opener.
 Accesses on the south side of the lake are a bit shallow.
 Bullrush cover is mostly tall and dense.
 Submerged weeds are very thick in places and outboard motors may struggle.
-Sago pondweed seed production looks good.
-No corn has been cut yet.
+Some corn was cut 2 weeks ago, but with almost 2 inches of rain in the past week it will take some drying weather for harvest to resume.

 - Thief River Falls